wgsl-tooling-wg/wesl-spec/Imports.md

 ```
 Assume that the current module lives at `shaders/lighting.wesl`.
 We first go to the super module at `shaders.wesl`.
 We then look for an item called `shadowmapping` in `shaders.wesl`.
 After not finding it, we look for a module `shadowmapping` at `shaders/shadowmapping.wesl`.

+## Filesystem Resolution

+To resolve a module on a filesystem, one follows the algorithm above.
+The root folder, or the root module, needs to be provided to the linker.
+This is currently a linker-specific API, and may change once we introduce a `wesl.toml`.

+Linkers are allowed to fall back to `.wgsl` files when a `.wesl` file cannot be found *in user code*.
+Published libraries will only contain `.wesl` files.
+Thus, linkers should rename `.wgsl` files to `.wesl` for publishing.

+Due to filesystem limitations, it can happen that WESL idents are invalid file or folder names.
+Notable examples are `CON, PRN, AUX, NUL, COM1 - COM9, LPT1 - LPT9` on Windows, and Windows being case-insensitive
+We do not take these restrictions into account, instead we just recommend that WESL programmers avoid these special names.

 ## Inline Usage